AdonaiVera/gemini-vision-plugin/README.md

 - `GEMINI_API_KEY`

+**Getting your API Key:** Follow this step-by-step guide to create your Gemini API key: [Getting Your API Key Guide](https://github.com/google-gemini/nano-banana-hackathon-kit/blob/main/guides/01-getting-your-api-key.ipynb)

+**Important:** You need an active Google Cloud account with billing enabled and credits to use the Gemini API.
+The free tier has limited quotas.
+If you encounter quota errors like "Quota exceeded for metric: generativelanguage.googleapis.com/generate_content_free_tier_requests", you'll need to:

+1. Enable billing on your Google Cloud project
+2. Purchase credits or upgrade to a paid plan
+3. Monitor your usage at: https://ai.dev/usage?tab=rate-limit

-Refer to the official docs for pricing and quotas: `https://ai.google.dev/gemini-api/docs`.
+Refer to the official docs for pricing and quotas: https://ai.google.dev/gemini-api/docs/rate-limits

 ### Getting your Data into FiftyOne